Science with a small two-band UV-photometry mission I: Mission description and follow-up observations of stellar transients: QUVIK mission overview

+For these parameters, the effective area in the FUV band is sufficient to detect a 20 AB magnitude object with a SNR=5 using a 1000\,s exposure image stacked from individual $t_\mathrm{ex}=20$\,s exposures.

-Given the limits for the stray-light contribution to the background, the pointing direction for observations performed at nominal sensitivity will have to be $> \SI{50}{\degree}$ from the Sun, $> \SI{20}{\degree}$ from the Earth limb, and $> \SI{20}{\degree}$ from the Moon.
+Given the limits for the NUV stray-light contribution to the background, the pointing direction for observations performed at nominal sensitivity will have to be $> \SI{50}{\degree}$ from the Sun, $> \SI{20}{\degree}$ from the Earth limb, and $> \SI{20}{\degree}$ from the Moon (see Table \ref{table:telescope}).